 - a person who witnesses harassment because of a protected characteristic and is upset by it

 Under the law, there's also protection against:

 - harassment because of a person's sex, for example a male boss regularly putting down a female employee because she's a woman

 - sexual harassment, which is unwanted behaviour of a sexual nature.
 This can be written, verbal, imagery, physical or sexual assault.
 For example, someone making sexual comments or trying to touch someone against their will

 - being treated unfairly because they've received or stood up against these types of harassment

 It can be easier to start by talking with your employer or someone senior at work to try and resolve the problem.

 If you do not feel comfortable doing this or the issue is very serious, you can raise a formal grievance.

-Any employee can report a harassment issue they’ve seen or heard in their workplace, even if it's not directed at them.
+Any employee can report a harassment issue they've seen or heard at work, even if it's not directed at them.